convo-lang/convo-lang-nextjs-template/README.md

 - `pages/api/convo-lang/[...convo-api-action].ts` - Convo-Lang backend api routes

 ## Type Synchronization
-Types and components can be synchronized with Convo-Lang by using the `@convoStruct` and `@convoComponent` JSDoc tags.
+Types and components can be synchronized with Convo-Lang by using the `@convoType` and `@convoComponent` JSDoc tags.

-Apply `@convoStruct` to types and interfaces you would like to use in Convo-Lang and apply `@convoComponent` to components you would like to be rendered in the ConvoView
+Apply `@convoType` to types and interfaces you would like to use in Convo-Lang and apply `@convoComponent` to components you would like to be rendered in the ConvoView

 When the dev command is ran both the next dev server and convo-lang sync server are started.
 The